sezryo/Sezriv/README.md

 ### "What Sez prefixes, whence Sez the right to extend her petit subjectivity"
 Here is Sezr-*anything*, or colloquially Sez!
-Sez is a 17yo trans girl 🏳️‍⚧️🏳️‍⚧️🏳️‍⚧️ and an upcoming Pure Mathematics Undergrad in University of Cambridge (2022 entry offer holder).
+Sez is a 17yo trans girl 🏳️‍⚧️🏳️‍⚧️🏳️‍⚧️ and an upcoming Pure Math Undergrad at Homerton College, U. of Cambridge (2022 offer holder).

 **Erratum: Sez is a squirrel!**